Stanislav Rapotec: World War II

 Rapotec was mobilized into the Royal Yugoslav Army before the invasion of Yugoslavia by Germany and Italy on 6 April 1941.
 He was taken prisoner by the Germans, but subsequently escaped to Split controlled by the Italian army.
 He escaped to Split, where he fought for the Yugoslavian government in exile.
 He had also visited Jerusalem, where he met Julian Amery of the British Special Operations Executive.
 In January 1942, he covertly returned to Split. Žarko Todorović, the leader of the Chetnik resistance, also organized radio communication between Rapotec and Draža Mihailović.
 He spent April to June of that year in Zagreb.
 During this time, he met with the Archbishop of Zagreb Aloysius Stepinac five times.
 Later in July, he went back to the middle eastern region.
 He was feared lost by the allies.
-He has traveled from Split to Mostar to Zagreb (where he had sheltered for 2 and a half months and met surviving Jews and Serbs) to Belgrade, and finally to Turkey.
+He has traveled from Split to Mostar to Zagreb (where he had sheltered for 2 1/2 months and met surviving Jews and Serbs) to Belgrade, and finally to Turkey.